Avonturen van Prik en Prak, by Joop Geesink

 Rick de Kikker

-Between 1967 and 1968 the Geesink studios produced 'Rick de Kikker', a TV puppet series for broadcasting company TROS.
-Jan van Haasteren en Frits Kloezeman adapted the show into a newspaper comic strip for De Telegraaf in 1967 to 1968.
-The frog later became the mascot for amusement park Duinrell in Wassenaar.
-The studios also produced advertising comics like 'Pukkie Planta' (1953) by Henk Kabos and Johan Veeninga for Unilever and 'Piet Spriet en Ko de Koe' for the labels of Friesche Vlag milk in the 1950s.
-These weren't the only kind of comics the company created, though.
+Between 1967 and 1968, the Geesink studios produced 'Rick de Kikker', a TV puppet series for broadcasting company TROS.
+Jan van Haasteren en Frits Kloezeman adapted the show into a 1967-1968 newspaper comic strip for De Telegraaf.
+There is no relation between Geesink's 'Rick de Kikker' and the frog mascot of the same name of amusement park Duinrell in Wassenaar.

-Studio co-workers Henk de Wolf and Henk Zwart made the children's newspaper comic strip 'Fokkie Flink' (1946-1948) for newspaper Trouw.
-Geesink himself made two picture books with Henk de Wolf: 'In het rijk van Koning Leeuw' (1944) and 'Bolletje Dam' (1946).
+Apart from 'Rick de Kikker', Geesink's Dollywood Studios also produced various advertising comics in the 1950s, like 'Pukkie Planta' (1953) by Henk Kabos and Johan Veeninga for the packaged goods multinational Unilever, and 'Piet Spriet en Ko de Koe' for the labels of the milk brand Friesche Vlag.
+The studio also produced straightforward children's comics, like studio co-workers Henk de Wolf and Henk Zwart's newspaper comic strip 'Fokkie Flink' (1946-1948) for newspaper Trouw.
+Geesink himself made two picture books with Henk de Wolf: 'In het Rijk van Koning Leeuw' (1944) and 'Bolletje Dam' (1946).
 Together with Han Hoekstra, he also made four sticker collecting books sith the two dogs 'Flip en Flap' (1950-1951) for the coffee brand Douwe Egberts.
 The characters had previously appeared in a couple of similar books by Daan Hoeksema in 1930.
 Also for Douwe Egberts, Hoekstra and Geesink later cooperated on pop-up books based on the fairy tales 'Little Red Riding Hood' (1958) and 'Cinderella' (1959).

 Loeki de Leeuw